 Chloe Carlson's 6 a.m. forecast | NEXT Weather

-After a chilly week in Southern California, the warm up will begin on Saturday.
+A warmer start to the week is in store for Southern California on Sunday.
 Chloe Carlson reports.

 View CBS News In